calnix/DualVeTokenSystem/src/VerificationPayments/README.md

         // counts
         uint128 totalIssued;
         uint128 totalFeesAccrued;

+        // for VotingController
+        bytes32 poolId;
     }
 ```

-When `setupCredential` is called, its primary purpose is to create a bytes32 `credentialId` and store the fee set by the issuer.
+When `setupSchema` is called, it's purpose is two-fold:
+1. create a bytes32 `schemaId`
+2. store the fee set by the issuer

-Here on out, the struct serves to log fees accrued from verifications and number of issuances.
+Thereafter, the `schemaId` is used to track fees accrued from verifications and number of issuances.

+### Schemas and Voting

+The schema struct contains `bytes32 poolId`, to associate a schema with a voting pool.
+- by default this is `bytes32(0)`, indicating that is it not attached to a voting pool.
+- to associate it with a voting pool, the admin function `updatePoolId(bytes32 schemaId, bytes32 poolId)` is called
+- use this function to add/update/remove voting pool association.

 ### Other issuer functions: